-A switch device that allows nonvoice (data) communication between a Lucent INTUITY system and a Lucent switch.
+A switch device that allows nonvoice (data) communication between an Intuity AUDIX system and an Avaya switch.
 The DCIU is a high-speed synchronous data link that communicates with the common control switch processor over a direct memory access (DMA) channel that reads data directly from FP memory.